harirathod/terraAPI-hackathon-app/README.md

-# TerraPet
+# 'Terra-Pet'
-Terra-Pet is a fitness web app that uses the Terra API to collect health-related data from users and help them stay committed to their fitness goals.
+'Terra-Pet' is a fitness web app that uses the Terra API to collect health-related data from users and help them stay committed to their fitness goals.
 The app rewards users for achieving their weekly goals by growing a virtual pet, which improves as the user becomes healthier and more active.

 The application was developed during a hackathon on 1 March 2023, at King's College London.
 ___